danielperna84/hass-sipgateio/README.md

 https://www.sipgate.io
 https://github.com/sipgate/sipgate.io

-Still in early stage right now, not working with live sipgate.io (now onAnswer events seem to be published).
+Still in early stage right now, not working with live sipgate.io (no onAnswer and onHangup events seem to be published).
 Only tested locally with curl:

 Simulate new call:
 curl -X POST --data "event=newCall&from=4911223344&to=49987987&direction=in&callId=123456&user[]=Alice&user[]=Bob" http://localhost:3000